 The portal is still a work in progress as pending applications for registration are yet to be updated.

-We hope that these innovations by the Commission will improve the Ease of doing Business Agenda of the Federal Government.
+We hope that these innovations will improve the Ease of doing Business Agenda of the Federal Government.